Barrack Park |

 (1629 - 1745, intermittent), Englishtown

 Once located here were the French Fort Ste.
 Anne (1629 - 1641) built by Nicolas Denys, later Simon Denys' Fort (1650 - 1659 ?), and Fort Dauphin (1713 - 1745).
 This was briefly the capital of Île Royale (Cape Breton Island) from 1713 to 1719.
 A new fort was planned in 1744, but it was never built.
-The name of the town was originally Port Dauphin until renamed by the British upon capture in 1745.
+The town was renamed by the British upon capture in 1745.
 This was the first permanent European settlement on Cape Breton Island.

 (thanks to Terry Deveau for providing info)